CorwinHiatt/final-frontend/README.md

-# Getting Started with Create React App
+# This is my Final Project for BocaCode

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+F.E.R.N. stack

 ## Available Scripts